What Should You Do with the Proceeds From Selling Your House?

 “Using the proceeds to pay down debts often makes sense, as the costs associated with many types of consumer credit exceed the expected risk-adjusted returns on financial investments,” Harrison says.
 “Paying off debt also increases financial flexibility and allows borrowers to potentially increase the amount of future mortgage financing they may be able to qualify for.”

-Increase Your Stock Portfolio
+Increase Your Investment Portfolio

 Invest in Real Estate